Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 Rancho Santa Fe & Fairbanks Ranch

-- Large‑lot privacy: layered planting, low‑glare lighting, long‑run power/control planning.
+- Large‑lot privacy: layered planting and architectural screens, low‑glare lighting, long‑run power/control planning for A/V and gate systems.

-- Motor courts and guest parking: heavier bases, subtle grade moves for elegance.
+- Motor courts and guest parking: heavier bases, subtle grade moves for elegance; gate operators with UL 325 safety and Knox access.

 - Art Jury & HOA: early submittals with material boards, lighting plans, and sightline studies.
 Dark‑sky rules and lumen caps apply; submit cut sheets for fixtures and shielding.